Ophir Utah

 • and boarding houses

-As the soldiers were checking out settlements in Rush Valley … west of Ophir Utah … they discovered that some of the Indians were using homemade rifle slugs made of silver and lead.
-And they owned ornaments made of the same minerals.
+The general’s troops ranged far and wide throughout the territory.
+While checking on settlements in Rush Valley sometime in the mid-1860’s, they were told that some of the Indians were using rifle slugs and sporting ornaments made of silver and lead.

-In 1865, the General and his men discovered the source to be some crude mines … dug by the Indians … in East Canyon in the Oquirrh Mountains.
-The south end of the same mountains still being mined today at the Bingham Canyon Mine.
+In 1865, the soldiers tracked the source of these bullets to some crude mines in East Canyon on the western slope of the Oquirrh Mountains.
+This, of course, is the same mountain range still being mined today at the Bingham Canyon Mine.

-The name was coined by one of the Bible-reading prospectors.
+There was some initial prospecting and some small-scale mining but in 1870, the big boom hit.
+The mining district was organized and a town popped up.
+The population exploded.
+The name of the town was coined by one of the Bible-reading prospectors.
 The land of Ophir … home of King Solomon’s mine … inspired the town’s name.

 Within weeks, miners had taken more than $1 million in silver from the mine.
 By the end of the century, more than $13 million of silver had been dug from more than 3,000 claims.

 The town was crazy while the ore lasted.
-Where prospectors and miners went, so did those who made their living off of them.
+Thousands of miners flooded the area.
+Where prospectors and miners went, so did those who made their living off of fleecing them.

 • gamblers